-How to get ready for mission
+How to get ready for cross-cultural ministry.

 Do you get excited about a particular country or area of the world?
 Perhaps you have a feeling that God might want you overseas and it won’t go away.
 Or do you just want to serve?
 If any of those are true for you, you’re probably wondering what to do about it.

 Here are 10 ideas to help you get started.

 Talk to friends you really trust and share your thoughts.
 Talk to your church leaders too and see what they think.
 If you do end up as a missionary, these are the people who will become your support team.
 Get them involved right from the start, so they can pray for you and check how you’re getting on.

 Find out what it's like to live and serve overseas.
 Talk to missionaries.
 Check out the rest of the WEC website and a few others.
 Find some cross-cultural ministry related stuff on YouTube.
 Read a good biography of a missionary.
 Can you see yourself doing the kinds of things you’re finding out about?

 3. Test the water

 A short-term placement in another country or culture is a great way to get a clearer idea of what you would be getting into and may help you work out if long-term ministry is for you.
 We can link you up with a WEC team through our Short Term programme, for between two weeks and two years!

 Try our some different skills with your church.
 See if you can have a go at evangelism, preaching, children’s work, leading Bible studies or social action projects, for example.
 You can develop skills here and now that will help you later.
 People will also see you are serious about wanting to serve God.